DexterTaha/WRO-FE-2024-Mindcraft-International/Models/README.md

-# WRO Future Engineers Robot - Design & Manufacturing Process
+# 1. WRO Future Engineers Robot - Models (Design & Manufacturing Process + 3D files)

 This section covers the **CAD modeling and manufacturing process** behind the development of our robot for the **WRO Future Engineers competition**, explaining our design tools, choices, and manufacturing techniques.
 The following highlights the key decisions in our process and why they benefit the project.

-## 3D CAD Modeling - Onshape
+## 1.1.
+3D CAD Modeling - Onshape

 To design and develop the robot, we used **Onshape**, a cloud-based CAD tool that allows for efficient collaboration and design flexibility.
 We had various options for CAD software, such as **Fusion 360** and **CATIA**, but we ultimately chose Onshape for several reasons:

-### Why We Chose Onshape
+### 1.1.1.
+Why We Chose Onshape

 - **Cloud-Based**: Onshape operates entirely in the cloud, allowing our team to collaborate from any location.
 This was essential since team members were working from different places.
 - **Collaborative Design**: Multiple team members can work on the same design simultaneously, ensuring faster iterations and feedback loops.